brightbandtech/nnja-ai/docs/faq.md

 - [How do I get in touch with you?](#how-do-i-get-in-touch-with-you)

 ## What is the status of this archive?
-The NNJA-AI archive is currently a preview release; once we have updated the archive with all datasets and received user feedback, we will release a stable version with datasets backfill to match the data available in the original NNJA archive.
+The NNJA-AI v1 release contains all the data currently processed to parquet form at time of writing (Aug 2025).
+Data processing from the NNJA archive is ongoing at Brightband.
+New datasets will be added periodically.

 ## What datasets do you have?
 All datasets currently available are listed in the [datasets documentation](/docs/datasets.md).